<p><strong>Knee replacement</strong> alignment techniques</p>

 Knee replacement surgery

-Traditional knee replacement surgery techniques: Mechanical Alignment (MA)
+Traditional knee replacement surgery: Mechanical Alignment (MA)

 Knee replacement mechanical alignment picture